 We also have non-exclusive distribution agreements covering our North American commercial markets and our U.S. Federal Government market with Arrow Enterprise Computing Solutions, Inc. ("Arrow"), a subsidiary of Arrow Electronics, Inc., and Avnet Technology Solutions ("Avnet"), a subsidiary of Avnet, Inc. Pursuant to these distribution agreements, these distributors' primary role is to enable a more efficient and effective distribution channel for our products and services by managing our reseller partners and leveraging their own industry experience.
-We generated approximately 34% of our total revenues through Arrow in the three months ended June 30, 2016, and approximately 35% in the three months ended June 30, 2015.
+We generated approximately 37% of our total revenues through Arrow in the nine months ended December 31, 2016, and approximately 38% in the nine months ended December 31, 2015.
+We generated approximately 10% of our total revenues through Avnet in the nine months ended December 31, 2016.
 If Arrow or Avnet were to discontinue or reduce the sales of our products or if our agreement with Arrow or Avnet was terminated, and if we were unable to take back the management of our reseller channel or find another North American distributor to replace Arrow or Avnet, then it could have a material adverse effect on our future business.

-Our services revenue was 58% of our total revenues for the three months ended June 30, 2016 and 59% of our total revenues for the three months ended June 30, 2015.
+Our services revenue was 56% of our total revenues for the nine months ended December 31, 2016 and 57% of our total revenues for the nine months ended December 31, 2015.
 Our services revenue is made up of fees from the delivery of customer support and other professional services, which are typically sold in connection with the sale of our software applications.
 Customer support agreements provide technical support and unspecified software updates on a when-and-if-available basis for an annual fee based on licenses purchased and the level of service subscribed.
 Other professional services include consulting, assessment and design services, implementation and post-deployment services and training, all of which to date have predominantly been sold in connection with the sale of software applications.

 Most of our customer support agreements are for a one year term.
 As the end of the annual period approaches, we pursue the renewal of the agreement with the customer.
 Historically, maintenance renewals have represented a significant portion of our total revenue.
 Because of this characteristic of our business, if our customers choose not to renew their maintenance and support agreements with us on beneficial terms, or at all, our business, operating results and financial condition could be harmed.
 In addition, we are currently going through a re-alignment of our maintenance pricing to be more competitive in the market and make it easier for our customers to do business with Commvault.
-This maintenance pricing re-alignment will phase in over the current fiscal year and is primarily focused on the mid- to lower-end of the market (non-enterprise customers) which impacts approximately a quarter of our existing maintenance revenue dollar base.
+This maintenance pricing re-alignment will phase in over the current fiscal year and early fiscal 2018, and is primarily focused on the mid- to lower-end of the market (non-enterprise customers) which impacts approximately a quarter of our existing maintenance revenue dollar base.
 If we are not successful with our maintenance pricing re-alignment strategy, our business and financial performance might also be adversely impacted.

-The gross margin of our services revenue was 77% for the three months ended June 30, 2016 and 76% for the three months ended June 30, 2015.
+The gross margin of our services revenue was 77% for the nine months ended December 31, 2016 and 76% for the nine months ended December 31, 2015.
 Overall, our services revenue has lower gross margins than our software revenue.
-The gross margin of our software revenue was approximately 99% for both the three months ended June 30, 2016 and for the three months ended June 30, 2015.
+The gross margin of our software revenue was approximately 99% for both the nine months ended December 31, 2016 and 2015.
 An increase in the percentage of total revenues represented by services revenue may adversely affect our overall gross margins.